 - Avoidance, isolation, and withdrawal from activities and relationships they previously had enjoyed

 The overwhelming majority self-injury cases – some 90 percent – begin in adolescence.
 While the condition brings temporary relief for a person suffering, it carries a lot of shame and stigma.

 How Can You Be Supportive?

 When helping a person through the trauma of self-injury, it is important to listen, and not judge or act disgusted.
 You can stay supportive and proactive, drive him/her to a counselor’s appointment or visit him/her in treatment when appropriate.
 Take the opportunity to educate yourself about the condition as well as the underlying causes that often lead to these behaviors.

 Self-injury Awareness Month is a chance to set aside stigma, understand the problem and be open about recovery and mental health.
 Unfortunately, too many people will suffer needlessly because they’re afraid of being judged.

 Teenagers are especially vulnerable and often believe they’re the only ones in the world coping with these types of issues.
 With the right treatment and support, self-injury can be removed from a person’s life and appropriate ways to cope can be implemented.

 Destinations provide premier teen treatment designed to support the whole family throughout the healing journey.
 Our goal is to service teens in need.
 We do so by providing compassionate, individualized pathways to obtaining therapeutic support and comprehensive educational services.
 We use various resources to ultimately achieve long-term, sustainable well-being.

-Destinations for Teens treats ages 13-17.
-Our three levels of care are residential, partial hospitalization and intensive outpatient with locations in Topanga Canyon, Woodland Hills, Mid- Wilshire, and Las Vegas, Nevada.
+Destinations for Teens treat ages 12-17.
+Our three levels of care are residential, partial hospitalization and intensive outpatient in Topanga Canyon and Woodland Hills.